azdavis/millet/docs/errors.md

 The first line is forbidden by this error.
 If it were not, then after the execution of the above program, `v` would have type `int`, but the value `"foo"`, which actually has type `string`.

+This is a violation of type safety, namely the highly desirable property of "soundness".
+In the context of type checkers and type systems, soundness means that:

+- If the type checker determines that an expression $e$ has a type $\tau$,
+- Then at runtime, the expression $e$ will actually have that type $\tau$.

 To fix, try any of the following:

 - If the expression has function type, add an extra variable to both the binding site and the expression.
 This is called eta-expansion, the opposite of eta-reduction.